SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

     ```

 **Which to use then?** Since all syntax options provide the same
-functionality, it depends on you and your use case.
-For example, the
+functionality, your use case, the
 performance or readability of the code may play a role.
 For more information, see
 the programming guidelines for the [target
 area (F1 docu for standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abentable_output_guidl.htm "Guideline").